benforster12310/BlockSignallingV4/README.md

 3. Is Sensor Activated
 4. Is Block Occupied
 5. Block ID Behind
+6. The Line That The Block Is On

 ### **Block ID [0]** - This is an **INT** type at index **0** stating what ID number the block is, This must always match it's array index position